 - $14.5 million for noise insulation at Fort Street High School

-- Funding of $150 million for a new integrated cancer treatment and research facility at the Chris O’Brien – Lifehouse, at Royal Prince Alfred Hospital; and
+- Funding of $169.5 million for a new integrated cancer treatment and research facility, the Chris O’Brien Lifehouse, at Royal Prince Alfred Hospital

-Following the election of the Federal Labor Government in November 2007 Anthony became the Minister for Infrastructure and Transport and Leader of the House of Representatives.
+Following the election of the Federal Labor Government in November 2007, Anthony became the Minister for Infrastructure, Transport, Regional Development and Local Government, and Leader of the House of Representatives.

-In June 2013, he became Deputy Prime Minister, and also took on additional responsibility as Minister for Broadband, Communications and the Digital Economy.
+In June 2013, Anthony became Deputy Prime Minister, and also took on additional responsibility as Minister for Broadband, Communications and the Digital Economy.

-Anthony was re-elected the Member for Grayndler in 2013 and is now the Shadow Minister for Transport and Infrastructure, and the Shadow Minister for Tourism.
+In July 2016 Anthony was re-elected as the Member for Grayndler and was the Shadow Minister for Infrastructure, Transport, Cities and Regional Development and the Shadow Minister for Tourism.